-1. The Church must be devoted to praying with one another in one acccord: On the day of Pentecost, seven weeks after Jesus’ resurrection, the 120 believers were still meeting together in one place…we must assume from Acts 1:14 that they were still in prayer.
-The promised Holy Spirit came – Jesus had told them: “And now I will send the Holy Spirit, just as my Father promised.
+1. The Church must be devoted to praying with one another in one acccord: On the day of Pentecost, several weeks after Jesus’ resurrection, the 120 believers were still meeting together in one place…we must assume from Acts 1:14 that they were still in prayer.
+The promised Holy Spirit came – as Jesus had told them: “And now I will send the Holy Spirit, just as my Father promised.
 But stay here in the city until the Holy Spirit comes and fills you with power from heaven” (Luke 24:49).
 The early disciples were committed to united, corporate prayer for the sake of the kingdom.
 As leaders, they were at the forefront of leading this movement of prayer as instructed by Jesus.

-4. Prayer-filled Preaching of the Word is prayer-empowered: In the midst of the activity of the Holy Spirit, the prayed up and prayed for unlikely preacher, Peter, stood up and boldly proclaimed the Truth of Jesus Christ, those who received that word were baptized.
+4. Preaching of the Word is prayer-empowered: In the midst of the activity of the Holy Spirit, the prayed up and prayed for unlikely preacher, Peter, stood up and boldly proclaimed the Truth of Jesus Christ, and those who received that word were baptized.
 God added three thousand souls to the Jerusalem church on Pentecost.
 This would have been impossible if Peter had preached in his own strength and power rather than through the power of the Word of God, and after much prayer.

-5. Prayerful Lives Devoted to the Way of Jesus: “They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.”
+5. God’s people live lives devoted to the ways of Jesus Christ: “They were continually devoting themselves to the apostles’ teaching and to fellowship, to the breaking of bread and to prayer.”
 (Acts 2:42).
 As this lifestyle of Jesus was lived out “with gladness and sincerity of heart” (Acts 2:46), “…the Lord was adding to their number day by day those who were being saved” (Acts 2:47).
 Praying communities of believers see God do amazing things for God.

 The bottom line is that praying leaders will multiply praying churches filled with praying disciples!
 People follow leaders who follow Jesus.
 Prayer should be the foundational lifestyle for the Church of Jesus Christ.

 Kim’s passion is to see God’s people recognize that prayer is a creative, continual moment by moment lifestyle with God as we align our hearts with His plans and purposes for His glory and for the sake of His kingdom.
 Her ministry involves writing, teaching and consulting.
 She also compiles and edits HPM’s free daily devotional, Connection! and blogs regularly on the HPM website).
 Kim is a member of America's National Prayer Committee, VP of Gospel Revivals, Inc. and on the Advisory Board for America Prays.